rishankpandey/Age-and-Gender-Detetction-with-Tensorflow/README.md

 # Age and Gender Detection with TensorFlow

-A legacy computer-vision project for estimating **age** and **gender** from detected faces using a custom multi-output CNN built with TensorFlow/Keras and OpenCV.
+A computer-vision project for estimating **age** and **gender** from detected faces using a custom multi-output CNN built with TensorFlow/Keras and OpenCV.

 ## Project pipeline